arionbanki/Sandbox-API/README.md

 In the [Developer profile page](https://arionapi-sandbox.portal.azure-api.net/developer)

-You are provided two developer keys for every subscription, Primary and Secondary
+You are provided with two developer keys for every subscription: Primary and Secondary

 # 2. Getting Client ID and Client Secret